cora0110/distributed-system-proj/docs/Testing.md

 - endedit: to stop the current editing session

 - showsec DOC SEC:(OUT) to download the content of the SEC section of DOC document (using OUT output filename)
+    - if not exist -> Section does not exist.
+    - some sections are being edited -> These are the on editing sections: [sectionNum]
+    - no section being edited -> No one is editing this document

 - showdoc DOC:(OUT) to download the content concatenation of all the document's sections (using OUT output filename)
+    - if not exist -> Document does not exist.

 - logout: to logout

     - already logged in -> Successfully logged out.
     - not login -> You're not logged in
     - haven't end edit -> You should 'endedit' before logging out

 - list: to list all the documents you are able to see and edit